mikrono/tModLoaderWiki_kr_ko/tModLoader-guide-for-players.md

 Here are the available options:
 * default/None - This is the stable version that we expect players to use.
 It is currently based on Terraria v1.4.3.6 content.
 * 1.3-legacy - This is the latest 1.3 release.
 There are a few fondly remembered mods only available on 1.3 tModLoader.
+* 1.4.3-legacy - This is the latest 1.4.3 release.
+This is where the majority of users should be.
 * 1.4.4-preview - This version contains upcoming changes.
 This is where we test new features.
 Users should be aware that playing through the game on a preview version is not recommended.
 It is currently based on Terraria 1.4.4.9 content.

 ### To access 1.3 (Legacy tModLoader) and other Beta options